 The time has come to talk about a mobile app testing.
 When a Quality Assurance team reviews your product, this is a smart choice!
-The last thing you’d want is for the testing phase to be skipped and to have the app be released without knowing if there are bugs or glitches.
+The last thing you’d want is to skip the testing phase and release the app without knowing if there are bugs or glitches.
 Although, it is still possible for bugs to be discovered in a product even after it has gone through QA testing and been released.
 How is that possible?
 Well, because Quality Assurance team responsibilities are only to minimize the chances of bugs.
-It does not guarantee that they will all be eliminated.
-So, let’s talk about what kind of bugs get discovered in the QA testing process.
+So, let’s talk about what kind of bugs QA team can discover in the QA testing process.

 Every mobile app that you see in online stores has bugs of some kind.
 This is no different than every human having bacteria in them.
-But the question is what kinds of problems are being created by the bugs.
+But the question is what kinds of problems bugs are creating..
 There are different degrees in which they can inconvenience users of the app.
 These types of bugs are the same for iOS and Android platforms and also for Native or Hybrid mobile applications.

 Below is a list of some common bugs that you might see in the Skype chat program.